jouellnyc/Cloud-Wifi-Visibility/cloud-wifi-visibility/README.md

 Here’s a picture of the final config:
 ![Final Config](images/final_config.png)

-Let's see how it looks in Loggly:
+Let's see how the traffic looks in Loggly:
 ![Loggly](images/loggly.png)

 Single IP singled out: